hotosm/fAIr/backend/README.md

 ## Backend is created with [Django](https://www.djangoproject.com/)
 This project was bootstrapped with  [Geodjango Template](https://github.com/itskshitiz321/geodjangotemplate.git)
 #### For Quickly Getting Started
-**Note :** Depending upon your OS and Env installation will vary , This project tightly depend on [Tensorflow](https://www.tensorflow.org/install/pip) with GPU support so accordingly build your development environment
+**Note:** Depending upon your OS and Env installation will vary, This project tightly depends on [Tensorflow](https://www.tensorflow.org/install/pip) with GPU support so accordingly build your development environment
 ### Install Python3, pip and virtualenv first
 ##### Skip this, step if you already have one
     sudo apt-get install python3